“Students who can identify what they are learning significantly outscore those who cannot.”

 PBE systems look very different across the State of Maine, however a few key areas are the same.

-First, all students must demonstrate mastery of key learning targets (standards) before moving on in their learning.
-In other words, “failure” is not an option for learners anymore.
+First, students demonstrate mastery of key learning targets (standards).
+“Failure” is not an option for learners anymore.
 It is no longer “ok” to not understand key learning because it will no longer “average” out.

-Second, the system is transparent and clear about what standards students must meet.
-In every class, students know what the learning expectations are for the learning experience.
-These are not kept “secret” as they have been in the past.
+Second, the system is transparent.
+Students know what the learning expectations are for the learning experience.
 Students know where they stand in their learning, what they need to do to demonstrate mastery, and what learning is next after they do.

 Third, consistent evaluation methods are used by teachers across RSU 22’s K-12 continuum.
 Standards are consistent across schools.